-This kabocha soup is creamy, satisfying, and made with just 7 plant-based ingredients.
-Gluten-free, oil-free, and packed with nutrients!
+This kabocha soup is creamy, satisfying, and made with under 10 plant-based ingredients.
+Gluten-free, easy to make, and packed with nutrients!

 I’m going to be completely honest here and admit that kabocha is not my favorite vegetable, not even in my top 10 list.
 I rarely buy it and have very few ways of cooking with it, but I know it’s packed with nutrients and is very common in Japanese cooking, so I’m trying to branch out.
 I don’t actively avoid eating kabocha anymore, and if it’s on the dinner table I’ll usually eat a piece or two — but it’s still not my favorite.
 I’d rather eat a sweet potato.
 That being said though, I’d take this kabocha soup over a sweet potato any day.
-Kabocha soup is my favorite way to cook kabocha right now, and it’s probably one of my top 3 favorite soups (along with curry udon and spicy miso ramen).
+Kabocha soup is my favorite way to cook kabocha right now, and it’s probably one of my top 3 favorite soups.
 It makes the soup so creamy and filling, with a light sweetness to it that just rounds it out so well.
-Plus this soup is super easy to make, with just 7 simple ingredients and one pot!
-Let’s get into it:
+Plus this soup is super easy to make and packed with fiber and nutritients!

 - When peeling the kabocha, I find it easiest to first chop the kabocha into pieces, then slice the skin off each individual piece.
 It’s a little time-consuming, but kabocha is very hard so be careful not to cut yourself.